Setting up email

 To check on what Bazaar thinks your current email is, use the '''whoami''' ("who am i?") command:

 You can use the whoami command to set your email globally:

 or only for the current branch:

 These modify your global bazaar.conf or branch branch.conf file, respectively.

-To use the default ini file, create or edit the bazaar.conf file (in ~/.bazaar/ on Unix and in %APPDATA%\bazaar\2.0\ in Windows) and set an email address as shown below.
-Please note that the word DEFAULT is case sensitive, and must be in upper-case.
+To use the default ini file, create the file $HOME/.bazaar/bazaar.conf (on Windows this is %APPDATA%bazaar2.0bazaar.conf) and set an email address as shown below.
+Please note that the word DEFAULT is case sensitive, and must be in upper-case.:

 [DEFAULT] email=Your Name <firstname.lastname@example.org>

-For more information on the ini file format, see Configuration Settings in the Bazaar User Reference.
+For more information on the ini file format, see ConfiguringBzr.

-The second approach is to set email on a branch by branch basis by using the locations.conf configuration file like this:
+The second approach is to set email on a branch by branch basis by using the $HOME/.bazaar/locations.conf ini file, thusly:

 [/some/branch/location] email=Your Name <email@example.com>